Distance Learning Resources

 The Washington Ballet’s Student Matinees are one-hour, curated performances designed to give students and teachers access to professional, classical ballet, and contemporary dance performances.
-They include a Q&A with TWB dancers after the performance to deepen students’ understanding of dance and foster an appreciation for the performing arts.
+They include a Q&A with TWB dancers after the performance to deepen students’ understanding of dance and foster an appreciation for our athletic art form.